 VC software color codes muscle, fat, liquid, and soft tissue densities like polyps, further aiding diagnosis.
-Polyps \geq 5mm are more likely to become cancerous; polyps greater than 5mm may require a follow-up VC scan to monitor any changes (Figure 4).
-Polyps \geq 1cm or three or more polyps in the 6-9mm range may require follow-up with conventional colonoscopy in the event a polyp requires biopsy or excision.
+Polyps $\geq$ 5mm are more likely to become cancerous; polyps greater than 5mm may require a follow-up VC scan to monitor any changes (Figure 4).
+Polyps $\geq$ 1cm or three or more polyps in the 6-9mm range may require follow-up with conventional colonoscopy in the event a polyp requires biopsy or excision.

-3D fly-through views are used in conjunction with 2D source images to render a diagnosis.
-Evaluation of source images is vital for confirming the findings seen on the 3D fly-through.
+3D fly-through views are used in conjunction with the 2D source CT images to render a diagnosis.
+Evaluation of source images is vital for confirming the findings on the 3D.